Edgeworth expansions for centered random walks on covering graphs of polynomial volume growth: Introduction and main results

-where $\sum_{d(I)=3}$ means the sum which runs over all multi-index of weighted length 3, $(\nu_t)_{t \ge 0}$ is the Gaussian semigroup on $G$, the operator $\widehat{S}_{(2)}^{I}$ is the symmetrization of the differential operator of the form $X^I$ with respect to the second variable, and $m^I_{\Phi_0}$ is a ``moment'' of the $G$-valued random walk $\{\Phi_0(w_n)\}_{n=1}^\infty$ of order $I$.
 We emphasize that the error term $O(n^{-N/2})$ heavily depends on the sup-norms of the derivatives of the function $f$ of order up to $3(N+1)r$, as is seen in the proof of Theorem \ref{main}.
-What is remarkable is that the Edgeworth expansion holds even when the underlying process is non-symmetric and the underlying space has non-commutative and inhomogeneous structures.
+What is remarkable is that the Edgeworth expansion holds even when the underlying process is not always symmetric and the underlying space has non-commutative and inhomogeneous structures.
 As far as we know, there have not been such results.
 Hence, we believe that this result gives a new insight to the study of long time asymptotics of random walks.

 The rest of the present paper is organized as follows: In Section 2, we review basics of stratified nilpotent Lie groups including several useful formulas such as the Campbell--Baker--Hausdorff formula and the stratified Taylor formula.
 Moments of Gaussian measures on nilpotent Lie groups are also discussed.
 The basics of discrete geometric analysis on graphs due to Kotani and Sunada are presented in Section 3.
 We also introduce the notion of modified harmonic realizations, which play a crucial role in the proof of Theorem \ref{main}.
 In Section 4, an ergodic theorem for iterated transition operators is established.
 Before giving a proof of Theorem \ref{main}, we give a rough observation for the validity of the Edgeworth expansion by using explicit calculations of moments of random walks in Section 5.
 We show Theorem \ref{main} and give the representations of the coefficients appearing in the expansions (Proposition \ref{Edgeworth-coef}) in Section 6.
 By a simple application of the Edgeworth expansion, we know that the Berry--Esseen type bounds are also obtained.
 In Section 7, we see that the Berry--Esseen type bound can be obtained by employing an extension of celebrated Trotter's approximation theorem (Theorem \ref{Trotter-refine}).
 Moreover, we see that the Berry--Esseen type bound is also established when the realization map of $X$ is not always supposed to be modified harmonic (Theorem \ref{BE-refine}).
 For this sake, an estimation of the so-called ``corrector,'' which measures the difference between a realization and the modified harmonic one, plays an important role in the proof.